-For two weeks each year , the University, thousands of individuals, companies and groups across the World share the stories of people who grow our food, drinks and the cotton in our clothes; people who are often exploited and underpaid.
-We collectively came together in a show of support for the farmers behind our food on the front line of the climate crisis.
-We aim to support these individuals in making ethical and Fairtrade purchases.
+For two weeks each year, the University, thousands of individuals, companies and groups across the World share the stories of people who grow our food, drinks and the cotton in our clothes; people who are often exploited and underpaid.
+We collectively come together in a show of support for the farmers behind our food on the front line of the climate crisis.
+We aim to support these individuals in making ethical and Fairtrade produce.

 If you want to get a sense of what’s occurred in previous years, then look no further than these below activity highlights!

-Held between the 22 February – 5 March, unfortunately, the coronavirus pandemic impacted heavily on Ethical Food & Fairtrade Fortnight 2021.
+Unfortunately, the coronavirus pandemic impacted heavily on Ethical Food & Fairtrade Fortnight 2021.
 However, that didn’t put a stop to the enthusiasm or discussion, the events just shifted to being virtual instead!
-Sophie Elliot, Business & Finance, gave her thoughts on what Fairtrade meant to her.

 With a mixture of stalls and talks, Fortnight 2020 was a success in raising awareness on how significant our consumer choices are!
-February 24th – 8th March, and led by students, the University hosted:
+Events included:

 - Awareness stalls throughout campuses with sample products and what to look out for when buying in a shop/online.